 Thoroughly clean and dry water-damaged carpets, Magnolia Home pillows and building materials (experts like those at Kissimmee, FL Dan Dan The Carpet Man noting that should be done within 24 hours, if possible), or consider removal and replacement.
 Water-damaged carpets and building materials can harbor mold and bacteria.
 It is very difficult to completely rid such materials of biological contaminants.

 Keep the house clean.
 According to a professional cleaner from Maid2Match on the Gold Coast, QLD, house dust mites, pollens, animal dander, and other allergy-causing agents can be greatly reduced, although not eliminated, through regular cleaning.
 People who are allergic to these pollutants should use allergen-proof mattress encasements, wash bedding in hot water (130° F), and avoid room furnishings that accumulate dust, especially if they cannot be washed in hot water.
 Allergic individuals should also leave the house while it is being vacuumed because vacuuming can actually increase airborne levels of mite allergens and other biological contaminants.
-Using central vacuum systems that are vented to the outdoors, or vacuums with high efficiency filters may also be of help.
+Using central vacuum systems that are vented to the outdoors, or vacuums with high efficiency filters may also be of help – take a minute and check the Roomba 980 vs 960 review.

 Take steps to minimize biological pollutants in basements.
 Clean and disinfect the basement floor drain regularly.
 Do not finish a basement below ground level unless all water leaks are patched and outdoor ventilation and adequate heat to prevent condensation are provided.
 Operate a dehumidifier in the basement, if needed, to keep relative humidity levels between 30% to 50%.